 Students must complete all academic requirements and clear all financial obligations with the University to be eligible to participate in the commencement activities and receive their diploma and academic transcript.
 No more than three semesters before intended graduation date, students are directed to indicate intent to graduate through S.S.IU, completing the "Apply to Graduate" form in the Student Records section.
-Students in the College of Undergraduate Studies may seek guidance on this process from their advisors or the Registrar; students in the College of Adult Professional Studies should contact the College of assistance with this process.
+Students in the College of Undergraduate Studies may seek guidance on this process from their advisors or the Registrar; students in the College of Adult Professional Studies should contact the College of Adult Professional Studies office should they need assistance with this process.